YMADE8/VCGAE/README.md

   <li style="list-style-type:circle;"> Dataset
   <li style="list-style-type:circle;"> Codes
 </ul>
-This repository contains TensorFlow codes and datasets for our paper.

 ## Environment
 The codes of our VCGAE are implemented under the following development environment: